seandstewart/bardly/pending/romances/pericles/11-player.md

 If both were open'd. ...

 **MARINA**
-...Some such thing
+...
+Some such thing
 I said, and said no more but what my thoughts
 Did warrant me was likely. ...

 **PERICLES**
-...Tell thy story;
+...
+Tell thy story;
 If thine consider'd prove the thousandth part
 Of my endurance, thou art a man, and I
 Have suffer'd like a girl: yet thou dost look